Skeletzestgraphy in diagnostics of the prosthesis loosening

 ENDOPROTHETICUM Rhein-Main / Prof. Dr. med.
 KP Kutzner

-1. Increased activity immediately after the implantation
+1. Increased activity immediately after implantation

 Why?